ZhengshuaiPENG/zhengshuaipeng.github.io/_posts/2016/06/2016-06-28-db-oracle-tutorial3.md

 SQL> select empno, ename from emp where rownum <= 5;

 # Get last four rows from emp table
-# Because rownum keyword doesn't work with greater than >
+# Because rownum keyword does not work with greater than >
 # So here you must give rownum an alias
 SQL> select empno, ename from
   2  (select rownum r, empno, ename from emp)